BigIndustries/cm_mesos_ext/README.md

 The parcel takes care of the resource management and scheduling of different distributed applications which run in the same cluster.
 The applications are containerized with Docker.

-We also provide ready-to-use Parcels for EL6, see the [Alternative section](#alternative-link-to-existing-premade-parcels).
+We also provide ready-to-use Parcels for EL6 and Ubuntu 14.04 (Trusty), see the [Alternative section](#alternative-link-to-existing-premade-parcels).

 # Steps
 * Build a Cloudera parcel containing Apache Mesos, Marathon and Chronos